RoboLechuga/RL-Mods/README.md

 - `;` — Player 2 physical tuning down one semitone
 - `'` — Player 2 physical tuning up one semitone

-While Setup Mode is active:

-- the tuning OSD remains visible
-- Auto polling is paused
-- the current virtual audio shift remains active
+While Setup Mode is active, the tuning OSD stays visible and the current audio shift remains unchanged.
-- F9 tuning-mode changes are ignored
-- reference controls are temporarily repurposed for Player 2 physical tuning

 RL-Mods hotkeys only act while Rocksmith owns the foreground window.
 Key presses made while another application has focus are discarded rather than queued for later.